MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     - Set-AIPScannerScannedFileTypes

 - The Azure Information Protection scanner now supports multiple configuration databases on the same SQL server instance when you specify a profile name.

+- If you label and protect files by using the [Set-AIPFileLabel](/powershell/azureinformationprotection/vlatest/set-aipfilelabel) cmdlet, you can use the *EnableTracking* parameter to register the file with the document tracking site.
+[More information](client-admin-guide-document-tracking.md#using-powerShell-to-register-labeled-documents-with-the-document-tracking-site)

 **Fixes**: